We work to understand and share others’ feelings to help them reach their goals in a compassionate way.

 Make what you’re writing seem natural.
 If it flows naturally when you say it aloud, people can better understand it.

 Tone down the formality (when it makes sense) to keep a conversational style, including using contractions.
-This will have the side effect of making things shorter.
+This has the side effect of making things shorter.

 Adapt tone to the situation

-These guidelines are not absolute and can’t cover everything.
+These guidelines aren’t absolute and can’t cover everything.
 You should use your common sense and adapt the guidelines to each situation.